-Gladwin County has experienced nine tornadoes over the past 60+ years or about one every seven years.
+There has been nine reported nine tornadoes over the past 60+ years or about one every seven years in Gladwin County.
 However, while this number has decreased in recent years in Gladwin County, tornadoes are becoming more prevalent in mid-Michigan.
 With the changing climate this trend is expected to continue if not increase at a greater rate.
 Tornadoes are considered to be a severe weather activity, which was given a high priority to address.